FDA-Approved Patient Labeling

 Please read this patient information carefully before using XYNTHA and each time you get a refill.
 There may be new information.
 This leaflet does not take the place of talking with your healthcare provider about your medical problems or your treatment.

-XYNTHA is an injectable medicine that is used to help control and prevent bleeding in people with hemophilia A. Hemophilia A is also called classic hemophilia.
+XYNTHA is an injectable medicine that is used to help control and reduce bleeding in people with hemophilia A. Hemophilia A is also called classic hemophilia.
 Your healthcare provider may give you XYNTHA when you have surgery.

 XYNTHA is not used to treat von Willebrand's disease.

 Tell your healthcare provider about all of your medical conditions, including if you:

 - have any allergies, including allergies to hamsters.